Trust Young People to Lead for Better Results

 "We can’t just educate youth," says Allan Van Der Meulen, editor for a youth-led marketing start-up business in the Mitchell's Plain township in South Africa.
 "Don’t just teach them some stuff—actually trust them to lead.
 Because young people best understand our problems, so let us solve it then.
 Put us in charge."

 Social innovators are redefining the story of Africa’s young people because they are seeing that the world has changed: getting a job no longer requires mastering repetitive skills.
-Instead, businesses remain competitive by hiring young people with skills for working in a dynamic environment where fluidly organized teams discover and solve problems, and where team members must be prepared to show leadership at any time.
+Instead, businesses remain competitive by hiring young people who have the skills for working in a dynamic environment where fluidly organized teams discover and solve problems, and where team members are prepared to show leadership at any time.

-In order to thrive in this new world young people must be enabled to be a changemaker, Van Der Meulen said.
+In order to thrive in this new world, each young person must be enabled to be a changemaker, Van Der Meulen said.
 "The aim of every changemaker is to create a new norm where people are not focused on negativity or problems, but they are actually focusing on solving the problems.
 And the new norm should be: 'Oh, I wake up.
 I see a problem.
 I fix it'."

 Van Der Muelen's township, Mitchell’s Plain, is a sprawling, 42-square-mile expanse of sand flats along the coast near Cape Town that is occupied by about 300,000 people.
 Most residents are poor and fewer than half have jobs.
 About one-fifth of the population lives in shacks, most of which lack electricity and running water.

 About two-thirds of the population of Mitchell's Plain is younger than 30, and 40 percent of school-age people are not in school.
 Last year, Mitchell's Plain was reported to be the most dangerous part of South Africa.